 What about treats, or store bought goat feed?

 One of the biggest problems with feed stores is their promotion of goat feed.
 They confuse new goat owners by selling them goat feed, then the new owner goes home and feeds pounds of this grain-based food to their goats.
-And, then their goat gets constipated.
-Goats really can’t handle more than 10% grain in their diets.
-More produces acidosis, an imbalance of acid in their bodies.
+And, then the goat gets constipated.
+Goats really can’t handle more than 5% grain in their diets.
+More grain produces acidosis, an imbalance of acid in their bodies.
 Because their bodies are meant to be more alkaline, they get very sick when acidosis kicks in.
 They can experience pain, bloating, constipation, skin pox, and can even die.
-Please, for the love of goats, don’t purchase goat feed, and if you must, just feed in very small amounts, as you would grain.
+Please, for the love of goats, don’t feed ONLY goat feed, just feed in very small amounts..

 Do goats need supplements?

-I don’t give my goats everyday supplements (other than their mineral blocks), but I do have things on hand that help boost my goat’s health when needed.
+I don’t give my goats many extra supplements (other than the mineral program they’re on), but I do have things on hand that help boost my goat’s health when needed.
 Here are some of the supplements I’ve used on my goats.